| Skinnier Double-chocolate Marquise, for chocoholics '...very velvety and light" '...like a giant truffle!' - Tasters |

 - When ready to serve, unmould and remove cling film

-- Garnish with fresh fruit (you may need to make small indentations for the fruit); serve with Yoghurt Cream.
+- Garnish with fresh fruit (you may need to make small indentations for the fruit); serve with Yoghurt Cream or a mix of plant yoghurt and cream.

 - If there are no cholesterol worries, serve with single cream

-- Replace 200 gms dark chocolate with milk chocolate
+- Replace 200 gms dark chocolate with dairy or plant milk chocolate

-- Second layer: chopped orange segments which have been patted dry and 1 tbsp grated orange peel OR chopped sweet blackberries (M&S blackberries from Mexico are sweet and gigantic!)
+- Second layer: chopped orange segments which have been patted dry and 1 tbsp grated orange peel OR chopped sweet blackberries or blueberries

 - try to get framboise liqueur; another brand currently being advertised is a fizzy, girly-drink, not for cooking